DrJohnT/PublishDacPac/README.md

-Be aware that it is best to install the latest [SQLPackage.exe](https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download) as this provides support for all previous versions of SQL Server as well as the forthcoming SQL Server 2019.
+Be aware that it is best to install the latest [SQLPackage.exe](https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download) as this provides support for all previous versions of SQL Server as well current versions.

 ## Example SSDT DACPAC

-An example SSDT Visual Studio solution and the associated DACPAC is provided in the .\media folder.
+An example SSDT Visual Studio solution and the associated DACPAC is provided in the .\examples folder.
 You can use this to test that deployments work correctly.
 Note that the SSDT Visual Studio solution is configured to deploy to SQL Server 2016.
 Open the Visual Studio solution and change the target version and rebuild the solution if you have a different version of SQL Server installed.

 ### Issue Reporting